 Right that makes sense, I've been a self employed courier for a parcel firm for a while and I'm hoping to leave soon and pursue work on sites like this but it's all so different, I think it's just a case of getting out and having a go and hopefully I'm just over thinking it all, Thanks for your time Scott and PW much appreaciared

 Enjoy this discussion?
-Check out these related topics: Not getting paid, paid big 4 big yellow, get early paid, How to get jobs and how i get paid?
-Help me please, Not been paid, How do i get paid, 30 days eom shud mean paid by eom, how do you get paid, Paid for advertisements on mtvan, Getting paid.
+Check out these related topics: Not getting paid, get early paid, paid big 4 big yellow, How do i get paid, How to get jobs and how i get paid?
+Help me please, 30 days eom shud mean paid by eom, Not been paid, how do you get paid, Paid for advertisements on mtvan, Getting paid.